tldr-pages/tldr/pages/common/meshlabserver.md

 # meshlabserver

-> Command line interface for the MeshLab 3D mesh processing software.
+> Command-line interface for the MeshLab 3D mesh processing software.

 - Convert an STL file to an OBJ file: